 Lind-af-Hageby and Schartau were not representative of their time.
 They were upperclass-women, extremely talented and obviously persons of means.
 But they represented and were leaders of a strong movement: the anti-vivisection movement.
 Its contours are seen in the story and the seldom discussed fact that the movement harboured different ideologies is emphasized.
 Lind-af-Hageby and Schartau stretched many limits, defied written and unwritten rules for women.
 They went out into the streets, talked from speech tribunes, arranged rallies in the open - and this in a time when women of their social class were expected to wait for their husband at home, placidly embroidering something probably not so useful.
 The two women engaged in other radical movements, founded new organizations and edited a journal.
 Lind-af-Hageby debated in public with doctors and physiologists, attended courtrooms and wrote newspaper columns.
 They can be said to have participated in clearing the way for the "new women" of the time.

-Lind-af-Hageby and Schartau were also intellectually sophisticated.
-They advocated a moral utopism which entailed the promoting of all sorts of reform in society: The death penalty, flogging, torture, slavery, prostitution, gender unjustices, social barriers, vaccination, vivisection and animal exploitation were on their abolition list.
+Lind-af-Hageby and Schartau were intellectually sophisticated.
+They advocated a moral utopism that entailed the promoting of all sorts of reform in society: The death penalty, flogging, torture, slavery, prostitution, gender unjustices, social barriers, vaccination, vivisection and animal exploitation were on their abolition list.
 They advocated franchise reform and liberty for women, preventive healthcare, vegetarianism, healthcare - and social reform in general.
 Their anti-vivisection commitment was part of an outlook on ethics and society as a whole.

 Many women supported the anti-vivisection movement at that time.
 Why?
 The paper employs literature about this specific time in history to place the story in a context.
 Theories about gender roles and values concerning men and women and the strongly male-dominated society are applied to make the two women's commitment and society's reactions to them comprehensible.
 In our animal- and natureinterested society the story about Lind-af-Hageby and Schartau seems surprisingly current.
 Modern lines of argumentation and commitment seem to have deep roots.
 For debaters of today there is much to learn and recognize.